raynacamp0503-svg/Windows-Server-Security-Hardening-Lab/README.md

 - Windows Event Logging / DNS logging

 ## Evidence
-Screenshots are included in the `screenshots/` folder and the full lab report is in `report/`.
+The full lab report is in `report/` folder.

 ## Key Takeaway
 This lab helped me practice securing and monitoring a Windows Server environment using real-world hardening steps and security controls.